st-user/cognito-authflow-study/README.md

 ```

-Terraform should output identity pool ID. we use this when starting 'app'.
+Terraform should output identity pool ID.
+We use this when starting 'app'.

-**NOTE**
+**NOTE:**

 We have to deploy the configuration hosted on AWS AppConfig.
 Please see [Step 5: Deploying a configuration](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-deploying.html) for detailed information.